 Ever since I was a child, I have been mentally trained and indoctrinated to view old age as something related to misery, grief, regret, disease and solitude.
 I was always scared of getting old and join the club of the desolate, wrinkled and miserable.
 I didn’t think they could do anything, but now I realise how wrong I was.
+My friend’s grandmother was able to enjoy some equity release, possibly through brokers similar to Lending Expert from her old family home to afford to go on holiday with her loved ones which has nothing to do with misery.
 It doesn’t matter that sometimes being old means that you might be slow.
 It doesn’t matter that you might need a step lift installed in your house to help you.
 Growing old is a beautiful thing.

 The age-old idiom “Old age is a regret” (Benjamin Disraeli) always rang the alarm bells in my mind.
 I was never really comfortable with the idea of “getting old” until I started to and discovered the pleasures of “ageing” (this is what I call getting old now).

 Beautiful were the days that I spent with my grandmother – about a year in total if I recall.
 It was a time that made me feel the “magic of being old.”
 My grandmother would narrate stories of the days gone by for hours on end.
 She talked so much sense with such serenity.
 That was the first time I felt that grace comes with ageing, coupled with framing and presenting your ideas with clarity of thought.
 I call it the “fine art of ageing.”

 Age we have to since our biological clocks tick all the time.
 We go through the phases of life; from a child to a parent and ultimately a grandparent in most cases.
 A lot changes in each phase of our life but one thing that does not change is the fact we are getting old with every passing day.
 We pass through various and varying experiences that shape our lives, ideals and perceptions.